The Internet Archive National Emergency Library is Closing

 The idea of digital lending is a valuable one, in that vast swaths of the country are not within close range of a physical Library but do have internet access.
 Further, The Internet Archive has access to over a million books, whereas many local libraries have nowhere near this.
 Combine that with the transportation, and the potential loss, and other difficulties moving physical copies of a limited number of books around, and you can see that The Internet Archive is clearly providing a public service.

 It is understandable, on the other hand, that publishers would be threatened by what they call 'unrestricted' lending of their books, and based on the trends in publishing they do need to protect the markets that they have left.
-But in this case it seems but in the end both sides ought to be able to take a step back and stop, rather than needing to find a resolution in the courts.
+But in this case it seems that in the end both sides ought to be able to take a step back and stop, rather than needing to find a resolution in the courts.

 Based on The Internet Archive's records of how their books have been used during this period, they claim that the vast majority of the use in the National Emergency Library could continue in the same manner, even with more restrictive rules and individual checkouts.
 They will be following the same short-term lending model that the nonprofit HathiTrust Digital Library has been using already.